-Those symptoms include pain, tingling, numbness, or weakness.
+Those symptoms include pain, tingling, numbness and weakness.
 When it becomes severe, a bulging disc operation may be an option worth exploring.
-However, since it does come with some risks, doctors generally suggest that you try more conservative treatments first.
-These can include rest, mild exercise, hot and cold compresses, over-the-counter pain medications, and epidural cortisone injections.
+However, since it does come with some risks, physicians generally suggest that you try more conservative treatments first.
+These can include rest, mild exercise, hot and cold compresses, over-the-counter pain medications and epidural cortisone injections.

 Alternative therapies for bulging disc, such as acupuncture or chiropractic treatment, are also sometimes suggested prior to surgery.
 During an acupuncture treatment, an acupuncturist inserts long, thin needles into certain locations in the body to improve energy flow and reduce symptoms.
 Chiropractic treatment involves realigning the vertebrae in the back to reduce pressure on the bulging disc.

 If conservative or alternative treatment options aren’t effective in reducing your pain, your physician may suggest a bulging disc operation, which is commonly referred to as discectomy.
-This traditional open surgery aims to completely or partially remove the disc that is putting pressure on the spinal nerves.
-You should know that this procedure can include an increased risk of infection, long recovery periods, and 4-5 inch incisions.
+This traditional open spine surgery aims to completely or partially remove the disc that is putting pressure on the spinal nerves.
+You should know that this procedure can include an increased risk of infection, long recovery periods and large incisions.

-Luckily, you do have other options.
-The experts at Laser Spine Institute have pioneered a state-of-the-art, minimally invasive endoscopic procedure, called a endoscopic discectomy, that can treat your bulging disc pain on an outpatient basis.
-Contact us today for more information or a free review of your MRI or CT scan.
+You do have other options, however.
+The surgeons at Laser Spine Institute have perfected a state-of-the-art, minimally invasive procedure called an endoscopic discectomy, that can treat your bulging disc pain on an outpatient basis.
+Contact us today for more information about the minimally invasive procedures we offer or a free review of your MRI or CT scan.